-Course Code CE323

-Course Title Environmental Engineering

-Type of Course PC

-LTP 220

-Credits 3

-Course Prerequisite None

-Course Objective (CO) Be successful in environmental engineering practice in areas such as solid waste, air pollution, water and wastewater treatment, water resources or related fields.
-Show a commitment to ethical practice and professional development by extending their knowledge through continuing education and self-directed life-long learning, professional licensure, service to the profession and society.

-Course Outcome(CO) Upon completion of this course, the students will be able to CO1: Understand the impact of humans on environment and environment on humans.
+CE323 Environmental Engineering PC 310 4 None 1.
+Be successful in environmental engineering practice in areas such as solid waste, air pollution, water and wastewater treatment, water resources or related fields.
+2. Show a commitment to ethical practice and professional development by extending their knowledge through continuing education and self- directed life-long learning, professional licensure, service to the profession and society.
+Upon completion of this course, the students will be able to CO1: Understand the impact of humans on environment and environment on humans.
 CO2: Be able to identify and value the effect of the pollutants on the environment: atmosphere, water and soil.
 CO3: Be able to plan strategies to control, reduce and monitor pollution.